Mona Sulaiman: Career

-Post-retirement
+Later life and death

-Sulaiman qualified for the 1966 Asian Games but opted not to participate reportedly for refusing to undergo a gender test.
-Her physique and speed made some people question her gender.
-She retired from competitive play and worked in the private sector until the 1990s when she was hired by the Philippine Sports Commission to serve as a consultant for the national athletics team.
+After retiring from competitive play, Solaiman worked in the private sector until the 1990s when she was hired by the Philippine Sports Commission to serve as a consultant for the national athletics team.

 Sulaiman was inducted into the PSC Hall of Fame in January 2016.

-Health and death

-In October 2016, Sulaiman was reportedly confined to a wheelchair.
+Around this time, Solaiman's health has declined due to various health conditions including diabetes.
+She now uses a wheelchair by this time.

 She died in Manila on 21 December 2017.
 She was 75.

 Legacy

 Solaiman and bowler Bong Coo share the Asian Games record for the most gold medals won by a Filipino athlete - male or female - in a single edition.
 In the 1962 Asian Games in Jakarta, she won three gold medals (100 meter dash, 200 meter dash, and 4100 meter relay).

 Solaiman was among the second group of Filipino sports legends inducted into the Philippine Sports Hall of Fame on January 25, 2016 at the Century Park Hotel in Manila.